 How To Count One To Ten is a Tokyo-based five-piece delivering intelligent and accessible math rock.
 Finding a math rock band in Japan is like stumbling upon a startup in Silicon Valley—no doubt about that.
 What makes this band stand out among its peers, though, is their exceptionally fresh sound using no effects.
 They pull off delivering this gentle, soothing, and upbeat sound without losing their creativity.
-Definitely worth checking out for any instrumental math and post-rock listener.

 TAGS: Math rock, Post-rock, Instrumental, Tokyo

 MORE INFO: Website || Bandcamp || Soundcloud || Itunes || Facebook